Tucson and Arizona

 Saguaro National Park – home to the finest saguaro cactus forest in the world.
 The saguaro cactus is unique to the southwest and northern Arizona.

 Tucson has a thriving arts community with theater, opera, ballet, and symphony.
-The Tucson Arts District Partnership lies in the heart of downtown Tucson and includes the Tucson Music Hall, the Tucson Community Center, and the Temple of Music and Art.
+The Tucson Arts District Partnership lies in the heart of downtown Tucson and includes the Tucson Music Hall, the Tucson Convention Center, and the Temple of Music and Art.
 Tucson's Arizona Theatre Company, the leading professional theater company in the state, has received national recognition.
 Its productions range from the classics to recent Broadway hits.

 The award-winning Tucson Symphony Ochestra offers a nine-month season of classical music.
 The Arizona Opera makes Tucson its home, performing a standard repertoire along with less-frequently performed works.
 Dance lovers can see performances of Ballet Arizona, which is based in Tucson.
 The "UA Presents" series at The University of Arizona Centennial Hall brings a variety of performances and groups throughout the year.